Mobile App Notifications

 “Create a New Knowledge Base Article” Tool Tips

-Background: Mozilla had a lot of volunteers who wrote help articles.
-But I needed to teach these volunteers how to use Mozilla’s tools to write these help docs.
+Background: Mozilla had many volunteers who wrote help articles.
+I needed to teach these volunteers how to use Mozilla’s tools to write these help docs.
 The tool they used was the “Create a New Knowledge Base Article” feature.

 My contribution: As part of this project, I designed and wrote tooltips for the “Create a New Knowledge Base Article” feature.